geoserver/geoserver/doc/en/user/source/extensions/excel.rst

 Limitations
 ***********

 Excel 97-2003 files are stored as binary and thus space efficient, but have several inherent limitations (65,526 rows per sheet; 256 columns per sheet).
 Excel 2007 files are XML based, and have much higher limits (1,048,576 rows per sheet; 16,384 columns per sheet).
-However, because they are text based Excel 2007 files are much larger than Excel 97-2003 files.
-Generating Excel 2007 files also uses much more memory than Excel 97-2003 files.
+However, because they are text based Excel 2007 files are usually larger than Excel 97-2003 files.

 If the number of rows or characters in a cell exceeds the limits of the chosen Excel file format, warning text will be inserted indicating the truncation.